About the property

 Starkey's Point can comfortably sleep eight guests in a two-story main house and two detached sleeping cabins.
 The camp also has a wood-fired hot tub, a thirty-foot dock for boating and swimming, two canoes with paddles and life jackets, and a two-bay boathouse.
 There is solar power for lights in all the buildings, but no running water, TV, or phone line.

-The camp was built in a rustic Adirondack style with beautiful architectural details.
 The camp is on a finger of land with water on three sides, and the main house has water views in two directions.
-The main house features a great room with a vaulted ceiling of rough-hewn beams, wide-plank floors, and a stone fireplace.
-Wide covered porches are less than forty feet from the lake on both sides of the house.
-Woodstoves upstairs and downstairs take the chill out of cold mornings.
+The main house features a great room with a vaulted ceiling of peeled log beams, wide-plank floors, and a stone fireplace.
+Wide covered porches on the north and south sides of the house overlook the lake in both directions.
+Woodstoves upstairs and downstairs take the chill out of cool mornings.
 The main house has two bedrooms, one upstairs and one down, each with a double bed.
 The kitchen has a full-size propane range and cooktop and a propane refrigerator and freezer.
 There is a Weber propane grill for guests' use.

 Marcy cabin is just steps from the main house through the hemlock and birch trees.
-Marcy is an airy one-room cabin of rough-hewn lumber with large french doors and gable-end windows that look out towards the lake on the north and a grassy glade on the south.
-Screened windows on the east and west walls allow a cooling cross-breeze during warm summer evenings.
+Marcy is an airy one-room cabin of rough-sawn lumber with large french doors and gable-end windows that look out towards the lake on the north and a grassy glade on the south.
+Screened windows on the east and west walls allow a cooling cross-breeze .
 The cabin has one double and one twin bed.

 Guests supply their own linens.
 Each bed has a 6-inch foam mattress, pillows, and comforters and blankets for cool nights.
 Mattresses and pillows have protective covers.
-The kitchen is well-stocked for groups of eight, with plenty of cutlery and dishes, as well as an assortment of cooking utensils, pots and pans, and cast-iron skillets.
+The kitchen is well-stocked with cutlery and dishes for groups of eight and an assortment of cooking utensils, pots and pans, and cast-iron skillets.

 Minimum stay is 7 nights with changeover on Saturday.
 Check-in is 3p Saturday and check-out is the following Saturday morning by 10a.
-We require a refundable $250 security deposit and will deduct costs of trash removal from the deposit.
+We require a refundable $250 security deposit and will deduct costs of trash removal from the deposit if any trash is left behind.
 The camp should be swept clean, all dishes washed and put away, and all garbage must taken with you.

 Roughly half of our guests bring their own boats, which can be launched at the state-run public boat launch on Columbian Road in the village of Cranberry Lake.
 There is public parking near the boat launch for cars, trucks, and boat trailers.
-Other guests use the friendly and reliable water taxi service offered by Cranberry Lake Dry Dock and Marine Services, or rent a boat from the Campers Village and Lakeside General Store, both in the village of Cranberry Lake.
+Other guests use the friendly and reliable water taxi service offered by Bill Smith of the Cranberry Lake Dry Dock and Marine Services, or rent a boat from the Campers Village and Lakeside General Store, both in the village of Cranberry Lake.
 Please ask us for details, or contact these businesses directly through their websites.
-Please make arrangements in advance of your visit.
+Please make all rental or water taxi arrangements in advance of your visit.

 Aaron and Tammy are your caretakers.
 They love spending time on Cranberry Lake and can't wait to share Starkey's Point with you.